plating, anodizing, & finishing Q&As since 1989

 Coating Polished Brass

-I want to strip off the old coating and polish some brass items. paint remover [affil link] has taken off the old coating and I've polished the brass to a rich luster with a buffing wheel and jeweler's rouge [affil link].
+I want to strip off the old coating and polish some brass items.
+Paint remover [on eBay or Amazon affil link] has taken off the old coating and I've polished the brass to a rich luster with a buffing wheel and jeweler's rouge (polishing/buffing compound) [affil link].
 Now what do I use to recoat it so it will be hard and long lasting?
 I've tried spray can lacquer, but it didn't work well.
 Baldwin hardware has a new line of polished brass with a coating they guarantee forever.
 Thank you for your help.John frisoli

 - annandale, New Jersey

 There are excellent lacquers for brass available from such firms as G.J.
 Nikolas [a finishing.com supporting advertiser].

 - However, so called "lifetime" finishes are only available through PVD applications of titanium nitride or zirconium nitride, or electrophoretic systems offered by firms like Techniclad, LLC.
 These approaches require factory installation of processing equipment that is way beyond the reach of hobbyists and home owners.